Main Navigation

 rename($new_fn, $filename);

-You can also look at higher-level abstractions such as Tie::File or IO-All for more idiomatic ways to achieve the same thing.
+You can also look at higher-level abstractions such as Tie::File or Path::Tiny for more idiomatic ways to achieve the same thing.

 How do I pass a reference to an object's method?
 (Also known as class subroutine or member function)